dino-/plutus-playground-systemd/README.md

     systemctl --user daemon-reload

-## Use
+## Usage

-Before starting these the first time you will need to have performed the `plutus` set-up and gotten past this point (in the `plutus` directory):
+Before starting the first time you will need to have performed the `plutus` set-up and gotten past the `nix-build -f ...` point.

-    nix build -f default.nix plutus.haskell.packages.plutus-core

 For more info on getting to this point, please see [Plutus Community Documentation - Ubuntu setup](https://docs.plutus-community.com/docs/setup/Ubuntu.html)

-Starting the playground
+If you have `plutus` set up correctly, here's the start-up procedure

+    cd plutus  # if you're not in the dir already git checkout <commit hash required for plutus-pioneer-program>  # May not be required nix build -f default.nix plutus.haskell.packages.plutus-core
     systemctl --user start plutus-playground

+Starting the `plutus-playground` service will take some time, especially the first time and after `nix-build`, even though the systemd status says it's started.
+You can use the journalctl to keep an eye on it.

+    journalctl --user -u plutus-playground -f

+When you see a line like this in the journal, it's operational:

+    Apr 26 10:20:34 ubuntu1 plutus-playground.sh[9553]: i [wdm]: Compiled successfully.

+You should now be able to access the playground at <https://localhost:8009>

-Stopping the playground (this will also stop the plutus-playground-server)
+Stopping the playground will automatically stop the `plutus-playground-server` service

     systemctl --user stop plutus-playground

-View logs
+If you'd like to view the output of the `plutus-playground-server` service (which is different than the client):

     journalctl --user -u plutus-playground-server -f

+### Updating your `plutus` repository

+When changes need to be pulled from `plutus`' upstream, follow this procedure:

+    systemctl --user stop plutus-playground
+    cd plutus  # if you're not in the dir already git pull
+    git checkout <commit hash required for plutus-pioneer-program>  # May not be required nix build -f default.nix plutus.haskell.packages.plutus-core
-    journalctl --user -u plutus-playground -f
+    systemctl --user start plutus-playground

 ## Contact